mansengstedt/spring-ai-llms/README.md

 To test, you can use the IntelliJ HTTP client with the provided `.rest` files in the `src/test/intellij` directory.

 ## Todo
-* choose which provider to use: collapse 'llm/all' endpoint and single provider to one endpoint
+* choose which provider to use: replace 'llm/all' endpoint with chosen providers (fixed)
 * upgrade spring-ai to the latest version 1.1.2 (fixed)
 * add Gemini (fixed)
 * remove 2 transitive vulnerabilities (fixed)